Detect malfunctions in

 By applying the learned model, a prediction for the future occurrence of errors can be made on the basis of the currently recorded measurement data.
 In the probability of critical operating states occurring, a warning can be issued in good time.
 This knowledge then flows into the planning and implementation of the next maintenance measure.
 In this way, components requiring maintenance can be replaced before they can fail, thus endangering the entire production process.

-Phase I: Initial workshop to determine the problem, the use case and the specification of requirements, processes and architectures as a basis for predictive maintenance.
+Initial workshop to identify the problem, use case and specification of requirements, processes and architectures as a basis for predictive maintenance.

-Phase II: Conception and modelling with prototypical implementation and following evaluation of the approach or method.
+Conception and modeling with prototypical implementation and subsequent evaluation of the method.